hispanasian/LearnProgramming/README.md

 :q
 ```
 ###Excercises
-This lesson will be given in the form of excercises.
-You will find a number of files in src/scala that will be prepended with a number.
-The first lesson will start with the number 1.
-Once you feel comfortable you have understood lesson 1, move on to the next file prepended 2 and repeat this process until you have completed all the excercises in the lesson.
+You should find some files in src/main/scala.
+Each file will start with a number (starting from 1) and continue, along with an appropriate name for each.

+Each file will explain some concept and tell you what to do.
+For example, you should start with:
+src/main/scala/1 Comments

+This file will explain some things and then tell you which file to go to the next file:

+Typically (in a scala project), scala code will be housed in the src/main/scala/ directory.
+You'll want to open the file src/main/scala/HelloWorld.scala.
+This is the file that will hold the code for your first program.

 ###Next Lesson
 Now you're ready to move on to the next lesson where we'll get your computer set up to start programming!
 First, checkout the next lesson: